dashhudson/vue-ld/README.md

 ### LDRouteGuard Component

 Use this as an intermediary component on a route you need to guard with a feature flag; it is based on the `ldRedirectMixin`.
-All props are passed to the component rendered.

 ```javascript
 import { LDRouteGuard } from 'vue-ld';